Unleash/unleash/website/docs/reference/deploy/environment-import-export.md

 :::

-The environment export/import functionality in Unleash simplifies the process of moving feature flags between multiple instances.
+Environment export and import lets you copy feature configurations from one environment to another and even copy features from one Unleash instance to another.

-It also makes it easier to move feature flags within a single instance between environments.
+When exporting, you select a set of features and **one** environment to export the configuration from.
+The environment must be the same for all features.

-When exporting you always select the toggles and environment to export from.
-When importing you always select a project and an environment to import to.
+Then, when you import, you must select **one** environment and **one** project to import into.
+All features are imported into that project in that environment.
+If Unleash is unable to import the configuration safely, it will tell you why the import failed and what you need to do fix it (read more about [import rejection](#import-rejection).

 ## Import & Export items